Abrogation of J-K's special status ended 'crisis of credibility': Rajnath

 The defence minister said they had promised it in their manifestoes since the days of the Jan Sangh.
 "When we got the absolute majority, we fulfilled our promise," Singh said addressing a gathering.

-The defence minister also claimed that since August 5--the day the special status was revoked--"no civilian was killed in Jammu and Kashmir".
+The defence minister also claimed that since August 5--the day the special status was revoked--"no civilian had been killed in Jammu and Kashmir".
 "On the other hand, our security forces have killed a number of terrorists and normalcy is returning there," he added.

+The defence minister also attacked Pakistan, saying it had made terrorism as "udyog dhandha" (industry and business) due to which its economy was collapsing.
+"Pakistan sees its existence by working against India.
+Prices are rising there and their economy is collapsing.
+The countries which used to patronise them are not ready to help them financially now," he said.

+He said people in the country did not need to worry as under "our power prime minister, no one can dare to see us with bad intentions".
+Mentioning the ASEAN defence minister's summit in Bangkok recently, Rajnath said the image of the country had improve abroad due to Prime Minister Narendra Modi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)